matthew-stockinger/problem-child/README.md

 I didn't start this until near the end, so it is very incomplete.

+- 3.31.2023: removed Redux from the project.
+This turned out to be easy.
+- 3.31.2023: added contributing guidelines, code of conduct, and license to repo.
 - 3.30.2023: fixed a bug.
 User could enter result constraints, for example, that would require answers between 1 and 2, operands constrained to 2-4, shuffle on.
 Constraints were being tested before shuffle was applied, resulting in faulty output.
 Using the example here, 2 / 4 would sometimes show up (4 / 2 = 2, which meets the constraints, but then shuffle would randomly change some of these into 2 / 4, which doesn't meet criteria.)
 Now, shuffle is applied during problem generation, before result constraint checking.